pmem/pmemkv/CONTRIBUTING.md

 We take outside code contributions to `PMEMKV` through GitHub pull requests.

+If you add a new feature, implement a new engine or fix a critical bug please append appropriate entry to ChangeLog under newest release.

 **NOTE: If you do decide to implement code changes and contribute them, please make sure you agree your contribution can be made available under the [BSD-style License used for PMEMKV](LICENSE).**